aws-solutions-library-samples/guidance-for-faster-amazon-ec2-autoscaling-with-target-tracking/README.md

 ## Prerequisites

 There are no particular prerequisites into deploying this guidance, other than an user with sufficient permissions to deploy the CloudFormation template.
-The guidance is self-suficient and does not alter existing resources.
+The guidance is self-sufficient and does not alter any existing resources.

 ### Supported Regions

-The services discussed and used in this Guidance are available in all AWS regions.
+The services discussed and used in this guidance are available in all AWS regions.

 ## Deployment Steps